 - Equal platforms to share their ideas through a community gathering place and a gateway to the online world.

-Massive budget cuts like President Trump’s proposed cut of all funding for the Institute of Museum and Library Sciences are nothing short of government suppression and censorship.
+Massive budget cuts such as the current proposal to cut all funding for the Institute of Museum and Library Sciences are nothing short of government suppression and censorship.